- Home

 If you regularly travel by train, rail fares can take a big chunk out of your monthly budget.

 If you are over 60 and a frequent rail traveller, you may want to consider buying a Senior Railcard, which will save you a third on train fares for a year.
-This costs £30 for one year and £70 for three years, and includes special offers on holidays and theatre tickets.
-According to the website, Senior Railcard users save up to £96 per year on average.
+This costs £35 for one year or £80 for three years, and includes special offers on holidays and theatre tickets.
+According to the website, Senior Railcard users save up to £112 per year on average.

 If you prefer to travel by coach then you might want to think about a National Express Senior Coachcard at a cost of £15 a year (plus £3 postage).
-This will save you a third of the price of any standard and fully flexible fares (whether peak or off-peak), guarantee £15 day-return tickets on Tuesdays, Wednesdays and Thursdays.
+This will save you a third of the price of any standard fares (whether peak or off-peak), guarantee £15 day-return tickets on Tuesdays, Wednesdays and Thursdays, and give you a free journey if your coach is delayed for over an hour.

 If you are over 50 and live in Scotland then you could also consider a ScotRail Club 50 Card; for £15 a year you can save 20% on any off-peak train tickets bought online in advance, as well as exclusive, time limited flat fares anywhere in Scotland throughout the year.

-If you are over 60 and you live in London then you can apply for a 60+ Oyster Card, which for a one-time payment of £20 will allow you to use all public transport in the capital free of charge.
+If you are over 60 and you live in London then you can apply for a 60+ Oyster Card.
+This costs £36 and there is also an annual £18.50 fee for each year you have your photocard.
+Once you’ve bought the card, it allows you to use public transport in the capital free of charge.

 If you are over 60 and planning an adventure around Europe then you can purchase a Senior Interrail Pass at 10% off the standard price, which covers both 1st and 2nd class rail trips in European countries.